Kotlin/dokka/kdm-renderer/docs/requirements/40-page-anatomy.md

 - A dead-URL / broken-anchor case.
 - `older/` snapshots were treated as opaque copies; the versioning plugin's rewriting behaviour was not inspected.
+- **KMP inheritance and extensions are unverified.** The `kmp` variant of `ui-showcase` contains no inheritance at all: `superTypes` appears in none of its 12 fragments.
+So the multiplatform behaviour of E-033 (inheritors) and of fragment deduplication for E-034 (extensions) rests on no observation.
+Acceptance needs a KMP project with an `expect`/`actual` hierarchy and extensions declared in an intermediate source set.
+This matters more since ADR-0001, which puts both indices in the renderer.
+- **Whether a page is even owed** was not settled for materialized external
+  declarations: `jvm/main` lists 31 `kotlin/Any/*` and `kotlin/Enum/*` declarations as
+  real elements inside `class.callables`, and no field marks them foreign (Q-025).

 ## Output